Not sure which fish are compatible with platies? I’m here to help! The list below contains a short overview of the 20 best platy fish tank mates.

-While platies aren’t very sensitive fish, aggressive fish such as barbs should not be kept together with platies.
-Barbs may cause injuries that can lead to infections and other health issues.
+While platies aren’t very sensitive fish, aggressive fish such as barbs or cichlids should not be kept together with platies.
+Aggressive fish may cause injuries that can lead to infections and other health issues.

 Behavior and water requirements should always match up in any fish that you plan on keeping in the same aquarium.

 It’s crucial to avoid fights in the aquarium and related stress as it could lead to injuries and stress that will eventually cause a lot of complications.